sylk80/minesweep/notes.md

 ### Unit tests 5

-:heavy_plus_sign: When clicking a field next to marking it should reveal a single new number only
+:heavy_plus_sign: When clicking a field next to marking it should reveal a single new number only :x: :heavy_check_mark:

 :heavy_plus_sign: All number fields should be revealed beside the marking